argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 ```

 ### Fixing performance issue
-A careful reader could notice that the profile shows that PyTorch used the native algorithm `aten::thnn_conv2d` for convolution layers.
+A careful reader could notice that PyTorch used the native algorithm `aten::thnn_conv2d` for convolution layers.
 Although, for execution on CPU PyTorch is optimized with [MKLDNN library](https://github.com/rsdubtso/mkl-dnn) and should have used the corresponding convolution.
 This issue could reduce performance.
 In this example, PyTorch used a native algorithm because the convolution algorithm in double precision is missing in MKLDNN, so switching to float precision will turn MKLDNN on - [example1/v3.py](example1/v3.py):
 ```bash
 ---------------------------------  ------------  ------------  ------------  ------------  ------------  ------------
                              Name    Self CPU %      Self CPU   CPU total %     CPU total  CPU time avg    # of Calls